Debt-to-EBITDA Ratio Explained

 Uses of Debt-to-EBITDA

 So when would you actually use your debt-to EBITDA ratio?
-If you’re looking to borrow money for your business, before you get to the business loan application process, it can be smart to calculate your debt/EBITDA ratio so you know where you stand.
+If you’re looking to borrow money for your business, it can be smart to calculate your debt-to-EBITDA ratio before you get to the business loan application so you know where you stand.

 If you borrow money from a bank, there may be a requirement to meet a certain debt-to-EBITDA ratio in your loan agreement.
 If you can’t keep that ratio, you may risk the loan being called.

-If you are considering bringing on investors, they may also want to look at your debt/EBITDA.
+If you are considering bringing on investors, they may also want to look at your debt-to-EBITDA ratio.
 Investors will often use this ratio to gauge the approximate amount of time it will take a company to pay off all of its debts with its available cash.

 Recommended: How to Read Financial Statements